droidengineer/drats/README.md

-#TermBox for D
+# DRATS
+D curses/termbox-like pure library

-This is a port of the TermBox TUI facility for the D programming language.
+This was a port of the TermBox TUI facility for the D programming language but I removed the dependencies on the C library API by writing it from original in D. It's functional.

 ----